sangaa6996/aosp_installer/README.md

 Done!
 Waiting orangepi to reboot
 To reinstall app, connect and run install.sh again
+## 4.Clone drive
+If you have aosp and apk install on an sd card, you could clone that disk to another disk using [Balena Etcher](https://etcher.balena.io/) and don't need to follow three steps above
 # Cheat Sheet
 Connect over ip address
 ```sh